mkierzenka/SWDevProj/README.md

 * Move most of logic (like loop) from Column.add_all into Distributed Array.
 Remove block imports from Column

-* Delete unused message types

-* Update schema to use types enum

 * Sorer code- make the arrays use our array instead of re-implementing functionality

-* Sorer code- merge Types enum and our col type enum

-* Methods w/o an implementation: add assert(false) and comment

 * doc.md: create diagram for architecture section